How to Plant, Grow, and Care for a Loquat Tree

 You can also preserve your loquats by making jams, jellies, and syrups.
 As it’s low-acid, you may need to add additional acid for proper canning purposes.

-The fruit reputedly also tastes good when pickled, and it’s also suitable to make wines and liqueurs.
-It can be used in secondary fermentation for beer as a flavoring.
+The fruit reputedly also tastes good when pickled, and it’s suitable for making wines and liqueurs.
+It can be used as a flavoring in secondary fermentation for beer.

 Surprisingly, these evergreen fruit trees have very few problems that you’ll need to contend with.
 Still, let’s go over those problems so you know what to do if they should appear!